keks24/raspberry-pi-luks/README.md

 The parameter `-f` `forces` the filesystem check, even, if it is clean.

 ### Shrinking the filesystem
 Next, `determine` the lowest filesystem size possible via `resize2fs`.
-This command can handle the `filesystem type ext4`.
+This command can handle `ext filesystem types`.
 Moreover, it is capable of `moving data on-demand`, so defragmentation before this process via `e4defrag` is **not needed**:
 ```bash
 $ resize2fs "/dev/mapper/cryptsdcardbackup" "1"
 resize2fs 1.47.1 (20-May-2024)